-2019 Summer and Fall OPPORTUNITIES FOR CHILDREN AND THEIR FAMILIES at the UCF Children’s Learning Clinic
+2019-2020 OPPORTUNITIES FOR CHILDREN AND THEIR FAMILIES

-For children meeting the aforementioned criteria, we begin our evaluations by completing a structured interview with the child parent(s) which includes detailed developmental, medical, educational, social, and psychiatric histories, and a comprehensive clinical interview that reviews the myriad clinical disorders of childhood.
+We begin our evaluations by completing a structured interview with the child parent(s) which includes detailed developmental, medical, educational, social, and psychiatric histories, and a comprehensive clinical interview that reviews the myriad clinical disorders of childhood.
 We complete these regardless of whether a child is a ‘typically developing child’ without any previously diagnosed clinical disorder or learning disability or has received a clinical diagnosis from another professional.

-Our comprehensive neurocognitive assessment involves a functional near infra-red spectroscopy (fNIRS) system, which is a non-invasive neuroimaging device that enables us to localize and quantify brain-based activity associated with particular executive functions such as working memory.
-Children complete a total of 6 executive function tasks while wearing a mesh, lightweight cap.
-Multiple light emitters and detectors are connected to the cap, which are used to detect changes in blood flow in the prefrontal/frontal cortex while children complete the different executive function tasks.
+Children meeting our initial screening criteria based on the developmental history and clinical interview described above (i.e., either ADHD or typically developing) are scheduled for a series of sessions (usually 1-week apart) at the CLC during which time they are administer a standardized, full-scale intellectual (WISC-5) and educational achievement (KTEA) battery (note: parents are normally charged approximately $1200 to $1500 for this battery alone in the private sector, but we provide it at no cost).
+Children also complete a computerized neurocognitive battery that assesses attention span, behavioral inhibition (to assess impulsivity), reading speed (to assess verbal fluency/processing), reaction time (to assess motor speed), phonological and visuospatial working memory (WM) tasks, and WM span measures to identify the presence of any problems related to the ‘holding,’ ‘rehearsal’ or ‘processing’ components of WM.
+We also assess children’s activity level using sophisticated actigraphs that measure movement 16 times per second throughout the evaluation.
+The only ‘research’ part of our evaluations entails children’s participation in our comprehensive neurocognitive assessment that involves a functional near infra-red spectroscopy (fNIRS) system.
+This is a non-invasive neuroimaging device that uses harmless light which enables us to localize and quantify brain-based activity associated with particular executive functions such as working memory.
+Children complete a brief series of executive function tasks while wearing a mesh, lightweight cap.
+Multiple light emitters and detectors are connected to the cap, which are used to detect changes in blood flow in the prefrontal cortex while children complete the different executive function tasks.
 Children cannot see or feel the emitted light–it is very similar to the light you would see if you hold a laser pen to your finger.
 There are multiple advantages associated with the fNIRS neuroimaging system—it can accommodate children’s movement while completing cognitive tasks, it is non-intrusive, painless, and highly accurate in localizing brain-based activity associated with different cognitive functions.
-This system will allow us to better understand the neurocircuitry underlying important executive functions in children—particularly children with deficits in these areas—and hopefully enable us to design new cognitive training exercises to strengthen these areas.
+This system allows us to better understand the neuro-circuitry underlying important executive functions in children—particularly children with deficits in these areas—and to design new cognitive training exercises to strengthen these areas.

 All of the tasks/tests described above are presented in a ‘game-like’ fashion and presented on a computer, and we schedule multiple breaks (snack, inside basketball, racing hand controlled cars outside) with the children, which is why the multi-week evaluations require approximately 3 hours each week (parents do not have to stay at UCF at these times as long as we have a cell phone and know how much time to allow you to return to campus).

 Finally, Dr. Rapport debriefs all families approximately three weeks following the conclusion of the child’s participation, and parents are provided a full, comprehensive written report of all results and recommendations at no cost.

-Please contact the CLC (407/823-5773) or Dr. Rapport (firstname.lastname@example.org) if you would like any additional information about our comprehensive assessment program and our on-going services and studies.
+Please contact the CLC (407/823-5773) or Dr. Rapport (firstname.lastname@example.org) if you would like additional information about our comprehensive assessment program and our on-going services and studies.
 You can also read about the Children’s Learning Clinic, its past findings and services, and a brief autobiography about Dr. Rapport by logging on to our website (www.childrenslearningclinic.com).